vidalgithub/kemgou-eso/README.md

-EXAMPLE SETUP OF ESO IN THIS REPO
+EXAMPLE SETUP OF ESO IN THIS REPO:

 In this repository, there are the main three files necessary to create a secret in a kubernetes cluster from an external secret management system (AWS SECRET MANAGER), as well as a shell script containing the kubernetes commands to retrieve the secret values from the kubernetes cluster.

 1- ADD HELM CHART REPO AND INSTALL THE ESO CHART IN YOUR NAMESPACE IN THE CLUSTER